Search the Site

 The reading committee that selects which projects receive funding is comprised of the NFCT’s Artistic Director and a committee of external reviewers comprised of film and media professionals, academics, and cultural commentators.
 The committee of external reviewers changes on a frequent basis.
 At times, a special reading committee will be selected for projects involving external partners.

 We accept submissions three or four times a year for feature-length documentaries.
 Filmmakers can apply for a development, production, or post-production grant depending on their individual needs.
-As part of the application process, filmmakers are asked to submit a synopsis, budget, project outline, director qualifications, vision statement, story board, production stills and filmed materials.
+As part of the application process, filmmakers are asked to submit a synopsis, budget, treatment/project outline, director qualifications, vision statement, description of the protagonists, production stills and filmed materials.

 From time to time, funding opportunities for specific genres and special categories become available.
-In the past, these categories have included: experimental cinema, new media, international interest, comedic micro-shorts, and many others.
+In the past, these categories have included: experimental cinema, new media, international interest, comedic micro-shorts, thematic funding streams and many others.